Skip to main content

 Warm up for Cold Calls

-There’s cold calling, and then there’s cold calling.
+There’s telemarketing, and then there’s telemarketing.
 The difference is all in the approach…

-Being at the helm of a cold calling company, I see what sales people are trying to accomplish each day – the goal is always to fill out their pipeline, and keep deals moving.
-As a professional courtesy, any cold call I receive I take (mainly for a selfish reasons, as I want to see how good they are!).
+Being at the helm of a telemarketing calling company, I see what sales people are trying to accomplish each day – the goal is always to fill out their pipeline, and keep deals moving.
+As a professional courtesy, any telemarketing call I receive I take (mainly for a selfish reason, as I want to see how good they are!).
 I always try reply to their emails – even if it’s just to tell them I’m not interested (the only exception to this is email list “companies”).

-Because of the sheer number of calls that heads of marketing and IT receive, it is easy for people to dismiss cold calling and claim that it doesn’t work.
+Because of the sheer number of calls that heads of marketing and IT receive, it is easy for people to dismiss telemarketing and claim that it doesn’t work.
 Well, it really does work, but only if you approach it in the right way.
-You can’t just go blundering in from the word go; instead, like top athletes, the best cold callers won’t make any calls until they’ve prepared and ‘warmed up’ first.
-Here are our top tips for limbering up for a winning cold call.
+You can’t just go blundering in from the word go; instead, like top athletes, the best callers won’t start dialling until they’ve prepared and ‘warmed up’ first.
+Here are our top tips for limbering up for a winning call that are still just as useful today.

-1. Make sure you find good people and companies to call
+1. Make sure you are calling the right people and the right companies

 By finding targets, I don’t mean to say “get company name & a phone number”.
-If that’s how you do cold calling, you’ll find it pretty tough and most people will usually end the call within 15 seconds – why should they talk to you if you don’t really know who they are?
-On the other hand, if you take the time to profile your target via social media, LinkedIn, or just plain old Google, to find out who you want to talk to, what their job title is and what they might be responsible for, then you’re going to be in a much better position when you do pick up the phone.
+If that’s how you approach telemarketing, you’ll find it pretty tough and most people will usually end the call within 15 seconds – why should they talk to you if you don’t really know who they are?
+On the other hand, if you take the time to profile your target and really research who it is you should be speaking to via LinkedIn or just plain old Google, to find out who you want to talk to, what their job title is and what they might be responsible for, then you’re going to be in a much better position when you do pick up the phone.

-Too many cold callers are reliant on bought in lists, and these typically contain out of date details on contacts, inaccurate job titles, wrong phone numbers, and company names that are no longer in existence.
-All in all, these bought in lists just slow you down way too much.
+Too many telemarketers are reliant on bought in lists of contacts and accounts from sources such as ZoomInfo which typically contain out of date contact details, inaccurate job titles, wrong phone numbers, and company names that are no longer in existence.
+All in all, these bought in lists will just slow you down.
 It’s much better to build your own list from the ground up and capture accurate details on the targets you’re calling.
+The time invested in this approach will be worth its weight in gold in the long run.

 2. Speak at their level

-So you’ve done a bit of research, and you’ve got a name, a number and a title.
+So, you’ve done a bit of research, and you’ve got a name, a number and a job title.
 The next thing you need to do is work out what kind of approach will give you the greatest chance of a getting positive response from your target.
 You need to be able to speak at your target’s level to make sure you are pressing all the right buttons to keep them engaged and interested.
 This includes not only talking about the right topics, but also talking about them in the right context, and with the right wording.
+It’s important that you know your stuff!
 Get this spot on, and you are well on your way to a successful outcome.

 3. Know your pitch – but not too well

 Please try not to use a script!
-Be creative, use wording that you’re comfortable with and apply your own style.
+Basic bullet points can but much more effective and allow you the freedom to be creative and use wording that you’re comfortable with and apply your own style.
 If you’re a sales rep and someone gives you a script, reject it.
 Come up with your own version that suits you and sounds natural when spoken aloud.
 And please, please don’t memorise it – you’re having a conversation, not making a speech.

 Likewise, you need to be prepared to adjust your pitch as you go.
-If you are doing cold calling properly, you’ll be asking some questions.
-You’ll need to adjust your pitch depending on the answers to those questions.
+If you are doing telemarketing properly, you’ll be asking some questions.
+The direction of the conversation may naturally change depending on the answers to those questions.
 Maybe you see your prospect already knows about the topic – in which case you can skip a few steps forward and engage them with a more advanced conversation.

-Right, I know what you’re thinking: these points are so basic.
-But so many people forget about these simple things when they are cold calling.
+Right, I know what you’re thinking: these points are basic.
+But many people forget about these simple things when they are calling.
 Yes, you might be able to save yourself a couple of minutes by not researching properly beforehand, but by skipping out on preparation like this you will guarantee that a good deal of the time you’ll lose a valuable prospect within the first few seconds of the call.
-Warm up and begin each cold call fully ready and prepared, and that way you can ensure you won’t stumble and fall right from the start line.
+You have a very small window at the beginning of a call to make an impression.
+Warm up and begin each call fully ready and prepared, and that way you can ensure you won’t stumble and fall right from the start line.